Real physician experiences with LIVMARLI

 Saeed: It didn't even work.

-Jennifer: -and it wasn’t helping.
-Then you’re talking about, “What are the next steps?”
-Is it subjecting someone to an invasive procedure like a surgery, [00:06:30] either a bypass surgery or even liver transplant?
+Jennifer: —and it wasn't helping.
+Then you're talking about, well, what are the next steps?
+Is it subjecting someone to an invasive procedure like a surgery, [00:06:30] either a bypass surgery, or even liver transplant?

 Saeed: You don't take transplant lightly.